m-umairali/Data_Structure_and_algo_for_placement_in_Python/README.md

 Have questions, need guidance, or want to discuss anything related to this repository?
 Feel free to reach out to me at umairalism@gmail.com.
 I'm here to help you on your journey to mastering Data Structures, Algorithms, and Problem Solving!

-## **Note**: This repository is the following of Love Babbar DSA Playlist.
-I have collected all the materials from Love Babbar, if you dont have time to watch the playlist, you can only revise these notes.
+## **Note**: This repository is the following of MySirG DSA Playlist.
+I have collected all the materials from his playlist, if you dont have time to watch the playlist, you can only revise these notes.

 **Practice Platforms:**
 - LeetCode: [LeetCode Profile](https://leetcode.com/YourProfile)